truenas/documentation/content/Contributing/Documentation/Template/_index.md

 ---

 This template provides general information on constructing and writing TrueNAS tutorial articles.
-It contains an template example article with front matter, styling, and syntax examples.
+It contains a template example article with front matter, styling, and syntax examples.

 Refer to the [Style Guide]({{< relref "Style.md" >}}) for specific text syntax and formatting examples, Markdown and Hugo website enhancements, and content guidelines to follow.

 Application tutorials follow a specific format that covers the installation screens and deployment process.
-If submitting a tutorial for a community-maintainted application article, please use the [application tutorial template]({{< relref "/Contributing/Documentation/AppArticleTemplate.md" >}})
+If submitting a tutorial for a community-maintained application article, please use the [application tutorial template]({{< relref "/Contributing/Documentation/AppArticleTemplate.md" >}})

 ## Front Matter
-Every article needs a front matter section that contains these parameters:
+Every article needs a front-matter section that contains these parameters:
 * `title` for the article title.
-* `description` that provides a brief summary of the article content.
+* `description` that provides a summary of the article content.
   Keep the description to less than 160 characters.
 The character count includes spaces between alphanumeric and special characters.
 * `weight` that orders the article in the table of contents.

 Optional front matter parameters are:
 * `aliases` where you include links to articles removed from the website that should be directed to this page.
-* `tags` where you include single word or a few word flags for the article content.
+* `tags` where you include a single word or a few word flags for the article content.
-  Tags are use internally to pull articles into the **Related Artilces** sections at the bottom of articles and externally for search optimization.
+  Tags are used internally to pull articles into the **Related Articles** sections at the bottom of articles and externally for search optimization.

 ## Article Template
-Feel free to copy this article template example and rework it when writing your own articles for this website.
+Feel free to copy this article template example and rework it when writing your articles for this website.
 You can copy the <file>template/</file> directory to provide a starting point for contributing an article or article bundle that includes links to images.
 ```
 ---
 title: "Example Article"
-description: "This is a template for any tutorial article in the Documentation Hub website."
+description: "This is a template for any tutorial article on the Documentation Hub website."
 weight: 5
 ---